 1 April 2021

-One of ISQM 1’s primary aims is to foster a culture of quality within your practice and for your firm to think critically about what service you are providing and how can it be improved.
+One of PES 3’s primary aims is to foster a culture of quality within assurance practices and to help firms to think critically about the service they are providing and how can it be improved.

-The extant ISQC 1 requires firms to establish and maintain a quality control system and specifies the policies and procedures that firms must establish as part of quality control.
-A criticism of ISQC 1 has been that it acts as a minimum set of quality requirements (Checklist).
-The new standard has been specifically designed not to be a minimum set of requirements that a firm ticks off to keep the regulators happy but instead makes the firm develop a comprehensive quality management system.
+While the old standard required firms to establish and maintain a quality control system that specifies the policies and procedures that firms must follow (a checklist approach), the new standard has been designed to instead make the firm develop a comprehensive quality management system.

-(c) The need for additional guidance to demonstrate how ISQC 1 could be applied proportionately by small- and medium-sized practitioners (SMPs), including clarifying the application to audit, assurance, and related services engagements; this means that it is specifically designed to be scaled.
-For example, a sole practitioner would not create the same system as a large entity with multiple partners, managers and employees.
+- How to apply proportionately to small- and medium-sized practitioners, including clarifying the application to audit, assurance, and related services engagements (e.g., a sole practitioner would not create the same system as a large entity with multiple partners, managers and employees).

-The new approach benefits the firms’ systems of quality management that support the consistent performance of quality engagements, including:
+PES 3 benefits the firms’ systems of quality management that support the consistent performance of quality engagements, by providing:

-- A system that is tailored for the firm’s nature and circumstances and the engagements it performs (Scalable), thereby improving the robustness and effectiveness of activities undertaken by the firm to address engagement quality.
-A tailored system of quality management may also result in improved utilisation of firm resources.
+- A system that is tailored for the firm’s nature and circumstances and the engagements it performs (scalable), thereby improving the robustness and effectiveness of activities undertaken by the firm to address engagement quality, resulting in improved utilisation of firm resources.

-- The facilitation of a firm risk-based proactive response to changing circumstances, proactively managing or mitigating risks, and promoting continual improvement and responsiveness.
-This new approach will help keep the standard fit for purpose and adaptable to a changing environment would likely enhance firms’ ability to apply the standard proportionately.
+- The facilitation of a firm risk-based proactive response to changing circumstances, proactively managing or mitigating risks, and promoting continual improvement and responsiveness to a changing environment.

 - Increased emphasis on monitoring the system as a whole and timely and effective remediation promotes ongoing improvement and consideration of the system’s appropriateness, including whether it effectively supports engagement quality.